nounsDAO/nouns-monorepo/README.md

 The [punks api](packages/punks-api) is an HTTP webserver that hosts token metadata.
 This is currently unused because on-chain, data URIs are enabled.

-### nouns-assets
+### punks-assets

-The [nouns assets](packages/nouns-assets) package holds the Noun PNG and run-length encoded image data.
+The [punks assets](packages/punks-assets) package holds the Punks PNG and run-length encoded image data.

 ### punks-bots